Circuit-QED with phase-biased Josephson weak links: Resonator-weak link coupling

 \textbf{Zero-length junctions:} In the limit $L\rightarrow0$, accessed experimentally in superconducting atomic contacts, the BdG equation can be solved analytically.
 For a single conduction channel of transmission $\tau$, the resulting pair of Andreev states within the gap, represented in Fig.~\ref{Fig:Fig2}(a), has energies $E_{\pm 1,\sigma}=\pm E_{A}(\delta)=\pm\Delta \sqrt{1-\tau \sin^2(\delta/2)}$ \cite{Beenakker1991a, Furusaki1991, Bagwell1992}.
 In Fig.~\ref{Fig:ZeroLength} the frequency shift of a resonator at $f_r=0.2\Delta/h$ as given by Eq.~(\ref{fShift-MB}) is shown for $\tau=0.8$ and $\tau=0.999$, and for three many-body states: the ground state $|g\rangle,$ the odd parity state $|o\rangle$ obtained by creation of one quasiparticle $|o\rangle=|1\sigma\rangle =\gamma^{\dagger}_{1\sigma}|g\rangle,$ and the lowest-in-energy excited state with even parity $|e\rangle=|1\mathord{\uparrow}1\mathord{\downarrow}\rangle =\gamma^{\dagger}_{1\uparrow}\gamma^{\dagger}_{1\downarrow}|g\rangle$.
 In each state, the resonator frequency shift (dashed red line in Fig.~\ref{Fig:ZeroLength}) results from the sum of four contributions.
 The first one corresponds to the contribution of the curvature $E''_{|\Psi\rangle}$ of the many-body state $|\Psi\rangle$ (green lines in Fig.~\ref{Fig:ZeroLength}).
 The second one (blue lines) is associated with virtual transitions between the Andreev levels -1 and +1 (see arrow in Fig.~\ref{Fig:Fig2}(a)), coupled by the matrix element of ${\cal H}'_0$ \cite{Zazunov2014,Janvier2015}

 The corresponding term reads

 with $f_A=2E_A/h$ the Andreev transition frequency.

 The third type of contribution (orange lines), is associated with virtual transitions between an Andreev level and states in the continuum $\cal{C}^{-}$ at energies $E<-\Delta$ or $\cal{C}^{+}$ at energies $E>\Delta$.
-Using the expressions for the matrix elements of ${\cal H}'_0$ given in Refs.~\cite{Olivares2014,Zazunov2014}, one finds that the associated shift grows positive from $\delta=0$, presents a maximum, and exhibits a negative dip close to the condition where $\Delta-E_A$ matches $h f_r$.
+Using the expressions for the matrix elements of ${\cal H}'_0$ given in Refs.~\cite{Olivares2014,Zazunov2014}, and introducing a broadening of $10^{-3} \Delta$, one finds that the associated shift grows positive from $\delta=0$, presents a maximum, and exhibits a negative dip when $\Delta-E_A=h f_r$.
 This is characteristic of a threshold behavior associated with the continuum, also discussed in Ref.~\cite{Kos2013}.

 The last contribution, which results from virtual transitions from states in $\cal{C}^{-}$ to states in $\cal{C}^{+}$, is negligible.

 In the ground state (Fig.~\ref{Fig:ZeroLength}(a) and (b)), the level -1 and all levels of $\cal{C}^{-}$ are doubly occupied, so that the factor $\frac{1}{2}$ in Eq.~(\ref{fShift-Ground2}) cancels out with a factor 2 for the spin, and